spatie/blender-media/README.md

 The name of the registered editor to be rendered inside the component.
 See [Editors](#editors) for a more detailed explanation.

 The package ships with `image`, `images`, `download` and `downloads` types.
-Types have to be registered and extended **before** any `media` component gets rendered.
+Types have to be registered **before** any `media` component gets rendered.

+#### Extending Types

+*Todo*

 ### Editors

 Every media row has an editor in the section between the thumbnail and the remove button.
-By default a `basic` editor that has in input to rename the media object is used.
-A `locales` editor also ships with the package, which allows you to enable and disable media items per language.
+The default editor—named `basic`—has in input to rename the media object.

+#### Available Editors

+This package ships with 4 editors:

+- `basic`: A simple `name` field
+- `sizePicker`: A `name` field and a `size` dropdown with 4 options (`full width`, `2/3`, `1/2`, `1/3`)
+- `toggleLocales`: A `name` field and a toggle for every language, to enable or disable the image.
+Use this when you need a different image per language
+- `translatedDescription`: A `description` field for every language.
+Use this when the image is the same per language, but needs a translated caption

+The editors come as-is.
+If you need a variation, copy the source code and register your own project-specific editor.

+#### Project-Specific Editors

 Editors are simply Vue components with an `editor` mixin.
 The mixin takes care of the `media` and `data` props, `name` computed prop, and adds some convenience methods.